Killzone 3: Reception

-Killzone 3 received "generally positive reviews", according to review aggregator Metacritic.
-The first English review of the game was published by PlayStation Official Magazine (UK), which gave the game a 9/10.
+Killzone 3 received "generally positive reviews", according to review aggregator website Metacritic.
+The first English review of the game was published by PlayStation Official Magazine – UK, which gave the game a 9/10.
 The review stated "on a visual level, as a 3D breakthrough, this feels like a watershed moment in a revolution affecting all of gaming".
 The review also stated on gameplay terms, "Black Ops is the only [first-person shooter] on PlayStation 3 that can match this".
 The voice acting, however, was criticised as not being perfect, thus lacking "emotive punch" and the reason for not receiving a perfect 10/10.

 IGN gave the game an 8.5, praising the atmosphere, graphics and multiplayer.
-Destructoid gave the game a perfect 10/10, with reviewer Jim Sterling stating: "I don't think the PlayStation 3 has ever had quite such a rounded, satisfactory package as this, with this level of polish, refinement and pure, simple, unpretentious action".
+Destructoid gave the game a perfect 10/10, with reviewer James Stephanie Sterling stating: "I don't think the PlayStation 3 has ever had quite such a rounded, satisfactory package as this, with this level of polish, refinement and pure, simple, unpretentious action".
 PlayStation Lifestyle awarded it a 10/10 as well, calling the game "the ultimate ending to a new form of sci-fi epic".

 GamesTM was generally positive and gave the game 7/10, although was critical over the storyline and when comparing it to Killzone 2 said the game "takes inexplicable backward steps in almost every department".
 Game Informer, who scored the game a 9/10, however, praised the story saying "[Killzone 3's] shocking and abrupt campaign ending serves as a suitable wrap to Guerilla's extended war-themed trilogy.
 Even if it is a conclusion of sorts, Killzone 3 stands on its own."
 They also praised its intuitive use of the PlayStation Move as an optional controller.

 Sequel

 Before Killzone 3's release, Guerrilla Games already had a "lot of ideas" for the next installment.
-In an interview with PlayStation Official Magazine (UK), Mathijs de Jonge said: "We're looking at new projects, there's a lot of ideas already floating around the company to put in a new Killzone."
+In an interview with PlayStation Official Magazine – UK (UK), Mathijs de Jonge said: "We're looking at new projects, there's a lot of ideas already floating around the company to put in a new Killzone."
 On November 18, 2011, Edge reported that Guerrilla Games is making a new Killzone game.
 Killzone 2 and 3 senior producer Steven Ter Heide is reportedly game director.
 Guerrilla studio recruiter Adrian Smith is quoted as saying "we've got to continue the Killzone franchise."
 Earlier in the week Edge reported that one of Sony's studios had stopped PlayStation 3 development and moved onto its successor.
 The unnamed developer is also apparently involved in building the graphics technology for Sony's next system.
 Alongside Killzone, the studio is also working on a new IP, Edge reported, led by former Killzone game director Mathijs de Jonge.
 On February 20, 2013, a sequel, Killzone: Shadow Fall, was shown at the PlayStation Meeting 2013, announcing the PlayStation 4 with Shadow Fall as a launch title.